C4ptainCrunch/thesis/source/index.rst

 This type of game is called a sequential perfect information game :cite:`osborne1994course`.

+We can also see that the game is a two player zero-sum game.

 Other games in this category are for example Chess, Go, Checkers or even Tic-tac-toe and Connect Four.
 Sequential perfect information games are particularly interesting in computer science and artificial intelligence as they are easy to simulate.